-The Attorney-General acknowledged, as do I, that crime is too rife in our community to impare the basic efficiency of our police.
-The aim of the Criminal Investigation Bill is certainly not to assist criminals or to frustrate the police.
-Its aim is to strike a fair balance between the needs of the law enforcement agencies of our society to uphold the criminal law, on the one hand and the rights of an accused person, under suspicion, on the other.
+The Attorney-General acknowledged, as do I, that crime is too rife in our community to impair the basic efficiency of our police.
+Neither the Attorney-General, nor the Law Reform Commission of which I am Chairman, would lend their names to a measure which set out to assist criminals and frustrate the police.
+The aim of the Bill is to strike a fair balance between the needs of the law enforcement agencies of our society to uphold the criminal law, on the one hand and the rights of an accused person, under suspicion, on the other.
 The Bill is not written on a blank page.
-It has as its background a number of fundamental principle of our criminal justice system and worldwide movements which have gained momentum in recent years to translate vague, general expressions about the human rights to be expected in a civilised community into specific and clear laws, which are available to the persons subject to them.
+It has as its background a number of fundamental principles of our criminal justice system and worldwide movements which have gained momentum in recent years to translate vague, general expressions about the human rights to be expected in a civilised community into specific and clear laws, which are available to the persons subject to them.

-justice, that favour collecting the basic rules to be observed in the criminal investigation procedure, in the one legislative measure.
+The Value of a single Act, available to all.
+At the moment, no equivalent legislation, collecting in the one Act rights and duties of police and citizen is available in Australia.
+On the contrary, the rules are to be found in a jumble of statutes, decisions of the courts, Rules which English judges laid down 50 years ago for the conduct of police and Police Commissioners' Orders and instructions, some of which are not even available on the request of citizens.
+There are, I suggest, unarguable advantages for police and citizens in the administration of justice, that favour collecting the basic rules to be observed in the criminal investigation procedure, in the one legislative measure.
 I doubt that anyone will dispute this.
-The question is therefore whether the Bill before the Commonwealth Parliamer is in appropriate terms.
-Does it, as it sets out to do, strike a fair balance between the community s needs for effective law enforcement and the need to preserve and respect basic human rights?
+The question is therefore whether the Bill before the Commonwealth Parliament is in appropriate terms.
+Does it, as it sets out to do, strike a fair balance "between the community's needs for effective law enforcement and the need to preserve and respect basic human rights?
+That is the question before us today.

 The Undisturbed Basic Rules of Our Criminal Justice.
 I said that the page upon which the Bill is written is not blank.
-On the contrary, some fairly fundamental rules are long establishe and are, substantially, preserved or relfected in the Bill.
-Ou system of griminal justice, based upon settling disputes in an open trial, normally requires the accused to prove nothing.
+On the contrary, some fairly fundamental rules are long established and are, substantially, preserved or relfected in the Bill.
+Our system of criminal justice, based upon settling disputes in an open trial, normally requires the accused to prove nothing.
 The burden of proof is normally exclusively upon the Crown.
-The accused is entitled to be acquitted, if a reasonable doubt exists concerning his innocence.
+The Accused is entitled to be acquitted, if a reasonable doubt exists concerning his innocence.
 He is entitled to remain silent and to require the strictest proof of his guilt by the prosecuting authorities.